xpsi-group/xpsi/docs/source/install.rst

 ``LDSHARED="icc -shared"``.
 This ensures that both the compiler and linker are Intel, otherwise the ``gcc`` linker might be invoked.

-Provided the GSL ``<prefix>/bin`` is in your ``PATH`` environment variable, the X-PSI ``setup.py`` script will automatically use the ``gsl-config`` executable to link the shared libraries and give the required C flags for compilation of the X-PSI extensions.
-Because the library location will not change for runtime, we state the runtime linking instructions at compilation in the ``setup.py`` script.

 A quick check of the X-PSI installation can be done with ``import xpsi``, which should print to screen something like the following: